Hacienda: Personnel

 In Spanish America, the owner of an hacienda was called the hacendado or patrón.
 Most owners of large and profitable haciendas preferred to live in Spanish cities, often near the hacienda, but in Mexico, the richest owners lived in Mexico City, visiting their haciendas at intervals.
 Onsite management of the rural estates was by a paid administrator or manager, which was similar to the arrangement with the encomienda.
 Administrators were often hired for a fixed term of employment, receiving a salary and at times some share of the profits of the estate.
 Some administrators also acquired landholdings themselves in the area of the estate they were managing.

 The work force on haciendas varied, depending on the type of hacienda and where it was located.
 In central Mexico near indigenous communities and growing crops to supply urban markets, there was often a small, permanent workforce resident on the hacienda.
 Labor could be recruited from nearby indigenous communities on an as-needed basis, such as planting and harvest time.
 The permanent and temporary hacienda employees worked land that belonged to the patrón and under the supervision of local labor bosses.
 In some places small scale cultivators or campesinos worked small holdings belonging to the hacendado, and owed a portion of their crops to him.

 Stock raising was central to ranching haciendas, the largest of which were in areas without dense indigenous populations, such as northern Mexico, but as indigenous populations declined in central areas, more land became available for grazing.
 Livestock were animals originally imported from Spain, including cattle, horses, sheep, and goats were part of the Columbian Exchange and produced significant ecological changes.
 Sheep in particular had a devastating impact on the environment due to overgrazing.
-Most haciendas in Puerto Rico produced sugar, coffee, and tobacco, which were the crops for exporting.
-Some estancias were larger than some haciendas, but generally this was the exception and not the norm.
+Mounted ranch hands variously called vaqueros and gauchos (in the Southern Cone), among other terms worked for pastoral haciendas.

+Where the hacienda included working mines, as in Mexico, the patrón might gain immense wealth.
+The unusually large and profitable Jesuit hacienda Santa Lucía, near Mexico City, established in 1576 and lasting to the expulsion in 1767, has been reconstructed by Herman Konrad from archival sources.
+This reconstruction has revealed the nature and operation of the hacienda system in Mexico, its labor force, its systems of land tenure and its relationship to larger Hispanic society in Mexico.